 - Samples can be cold or hot mounted.
 The auto-polishing unit allows up to 3 samples per session to be polished through five lapping and polishing stages.
 Cold setting resins are ideal for investiagting fragile samples.

-- The Leitz metallurgical microscope has magnifications of 50, 100, 200, 500, and 1000 times, and is capable of conversion to transmission as well as reflection modes.
+- The Leitz metallurgical microscope has magnifications of 50, 100, 200 and 500 times, and is capable of conversion to transmission as well as reflection modes to assess metallurgical phases in etched microstructures.

 Metallurgical Preparation Equipment: